CookiesBot3/MSCS532_Assignment5/README.md

 To simulate a run.
 Run the main.py file.

-To change the size of the generated arrays for the sort simulation change the "size" variable value on line 63 to your liking.
+To change the size of the generated arrays for the sort simulation change the "size" variable value on line 76 to your liking.

-Overall this comparison really shows how effective randomized pivot quick sort is in solving the worst case scenario for deterministic quick sort.